 A graduate of the Baptist Seminary of Kentucky (M.Div., 2007), Bert also holds a master’s degree in Sociology (Mississippi College, 1993).
 He was born in New Orleans and has lived in Memphis – which he considers to be the southernmost and northernmost cities in Mississippi.
 Prior to serving in ministry staff positions, he served as a juvenile court probation officer first in Jackson, MS, and then in Memphis, TN.

-He is the author of four books (see below) and has written columns related to faith and culture for the Starkville Daily News and other newspapers, as well as online sites including The Huffington Post, Red Letter Christians, and the Faith Lab.
+He is the author of five books (see below) and has written columns related to faith and culture for the Starkville Daily News and other newspapers, as well as online sites including The Huffington Post, Red Letter Christians, and the Faith Lab.
 He has interviewed legendary folksinger Arlo Guthrie, members of the Allman Brothers and Derek Trucks Bands, and even the deceased monk Thomas Merton (for the Wittenburg Door magazine).
 To learn more about Bert’s writings, visit his personal website: www.bertmontgomery.com.

 Bert enjoys listening to good music, reading good books, watching good movies, spending time with family and friends, and supporting all things related to Mississippi State (especially the Famous Maroon Band).

 Bert and his wife, Jency, have been married since 1989, and they have two sons – both are graduates from MSU.

 In addition to serving as pastor, Bert teaches sociology and religion classes at Mississippi State University.